learningOrchestra/mlToolKits/readme.md

 ## What is learningOrchestra?

-The goal of this work is to develop a tool, named Learning Orchestra, to reduce a bit more the existing gap in facilitate and streamline the data scientist iterative process composed of gather data, clean/prepare those data, build models, validate their predictions and deploy the results.
+The goal of this work is to develop a tool, named learningOrchestra, to reduce a bit more the existing gap in facilitate and streamline the data scientist iterative process composed of gather data, clean/prepare those data, build models, validate their predictions and deploy the results.